touka-tt/jpohr/index_en.md

     * Othermoon

 ### Monetize
-* Monetizing the delivery event is too difficult
+* Monetizing the streaming event is really difficult
 * Donation
   * I feel like this is the mainstream of online distribution events.
     * PayPal donation